DrBiznes/Nimble-ReWynnded/README.md

 ## Requirements
 - Minecraft 1.21
-- Fabric Loader 0.15.11 or higher
+- Fabric Loader 0.16.0 or higher
 - Fabric API
-- A love for smooth camera transitions in Wynncraft

 ## Go Ham
 - I don't know nothing about java so if you wanna fork this and fix it up go ham.